Aloha! Welcome to the Honolulu Graffiti Art section of my website. My name is Anthony Calleja, and I am an Oahu photographer.

 Honolulu is famous for golden sand beaches and big waves.
-But the city's warehouse district, called Kakaako, is famous for its thriving urban arts scene, with colorful street murals so big they stretch across walls and sometimes entire sides of buildings.
+But the city's warehouse district, called Kakaako, is renowned for its thriving urban art scene, with colorful street murals so giant they stretch across walls and sometimes entire sides of buildings.

 Graffiti are scratched, or painted writing or drawings that have been scribbled, illicitly on a wall or other surface, often within public view.

 Graffiti range from simple written words to elaborate wall paintings, and they have existed since ancient times, with examples dating back to Ancient Egypt, Ancient Greece, and the Roman Empire.